 In fact, the last piece of legislation to pass congress was pre-WWII, in 1938!

-This is a big deal because:
+Ingredients in your skincare and makeup is a big deal because:

 - Those chemicals are able to be passed through the placenta of pregnant women,